-In December 2006, we and certain selling stockholders, respectively, completed an IPO of 5,666,666 and 5,333,334 shares of our common stock (the latter of which included 1,000,000 shares sold upon the underwriters' exercise of its over-allotment option) shares of common stock, respectively, at an initial public offering price of \$13.00 per share.
+In December 2006, we and certain selling stockholders, respectively, completed an IPO of 5,666,666 and 5,333,334 shares of our common stock, respectively, (the latter of which included 1,000,000 shares sold upon the underwriters' exercise of its over-allotment option) shares of common stock, respectively, at an initial public offering price of \$13.00 per share.
 We received net proceeds of approximately \$65.4 million from the sale of shares of our common stock in the offering after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We contributed the net proceeds from the IPO to Carrols, which used such funds to repay approximately \$68.0 million principal amount of term loan borrowings under our prior senior credit facility.

-The following table sets forth our selected consolidated financial data derived from our audited consolidated financial statements for each of the fiscal years ended December 31, 2003, 2004, 2005, 2006 and 2007.
-The information in the following table should be read together with our consolidated financial statements and accompanying notes as of December 31, 2006 and 2007 and for the years ended December 31, 2005, 2006 and 2007, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included under Item 7 of this report.
+The following table sets forth our selected consolidated financial data derived from our audited consolidated financial statements for each of the fiscal years ended December 31, 2004, 2005, 2006, 2007 and 2008.
+The information in the following table should be read together with our consolidated financial statements and accompanying notes as of December 31, 2007 and 2008 and for the years ended December 31, 2006, 2007 and 2008, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included under Item 7 of this report.
 These historical results are not necessarily indicative of the results to be expected in the future.
-Our fiscal years ended December 31, 2003, 2005, 2006 and 2007 each contained 52 weeks.
+Our fiscal years ended December 31, 2005, 2006, 2007 and 2008 each contained 52 weeks.
 Our fiscal year ended December 31, 2004 contained 53 weeks.
 The amounts in the table below reflect rounding adjustments.

-The difference between the consolidated financial statements of Carrols Restaurant Group and Carrols is primarily due to additional rent expense of approximately \$6,000 per year for Carrols Restaurant Group and the composition of stockholders' deficit.
+The difference between the consolidated financial statements of Carrols Restaurant Group and Carrols is primarily due to additional rent expense of approximately \$6,000 per year for Carrols Restaurant Group and the composition of stockholders' equity (deficit).